-SPIED: S-Cross Facelift Spotted in India First Time
+2017 S-Cross Facelift Bookings to Start from Next Month: 3 New Details

 S-Cross Facelift Launch

-S-Cross facelift is expected to launch in India towards the second half of this year and we get a feeling that Maruti may also re-align its prices a wee bit.
+S-Cross facelift is expected to launch in India towards the end of September or sometime in October this year.
+Maruti may also re-align its prices a wee bit.

+Also Read: Maruti’s Kwid-Rivalling Small Cross-Hatch Coming at Next Auto Expo [Speculation]

 Like the current car, the facelift continues to look drab but it is now a little more aggressive in design.
 The 1.3 liter DDIS will continue for sure.
 Maruti may discuss and decide about the future of 1.6 DDIS and they are also expected to add a petrol engine to the range.